shriyanss/js-recon-labs/next_js/axios_app/prompt.md

     - It should say "Feeling too rich?
 Contact us — we specialize in high-impact breaches guaranteed to shrink your net worth faster than a crypto rugpull."
     - It should have a simple contact form with name, email, and message.
 - Fetch contacts page at "/adminugerHUGK897UYeilhefes/fetch_contacts" (this will display the forms submitted on contact page; not navigable in the UI.
 The page should be password protected with the password as "Password1")
-    - The page would just use axios.create() to get the contacts from the API and display them in a table.
+    - The page would just use fetch() to get the contacts from the API and display them in a table.
     - To delete the contact, the user should be able to click on a delete button next to the contact.

 Wherever the password is required for the API, it should be hardcoded in the client-side app.